 Near Gadsden in Etowah County, Alabama — The American South (East South Central)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 10, 2008, by David Tibbs of Resaca, Georgia.
-This page has been viewed 4,752 times since then and 84 times this year.
-Last updated on May 26, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on October 10, 2008, by David Tibbs of Resaca, Georgia. • Bernard Fisher was the editor who published this page.
+This page was last revised on July 25, 2018.
+It was originally submitted on May 3, 2009, by David Tibbs of Resaca, Georgia.
+This page has been viewed 3,612 times since then and 73 times this year.
+Photos: 1, 2, 3, 4. submitted on May 3, 2009, by David Tibbs of Resaca, Georgia. • Bill Pfingsten was the editor who published this page.